What does “kataomoi” mean in Japanese?

 - kare – 彼 (かれ) : a pronoun meaning ‘he’ in Japanese.

-This is another typical usage of “kataomoi”.
-When we want to say “unrequited love” in Japanese, this noun is always a very good option.
+This is another example of kataomoi.
+In this example, it works together with wa to become the subject in the clause.
+When we want to mean ‘unrequited love’ in Japanese, anyway, this noun is always a very good option.

 Summary

-In this blog post, I’ve explained the definition and meaning of “kataomoi” in detail based on its grammatical components.
+In this blog post, I’ve explained the definition and meaning of kataomoi in detail based on its kanji characters.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - kataomoi – 片想い (かたおもい) : a noun meaning ‘unrequited love’ in Japanese.
-Native speakers use this to refer to the feeling of love which is one sided and not returned.
-So, the usage of this noun is similar to that of the English phrase, “unrequited love”.
-This noun consists of two components, “kata” and “omoi”, which literally mean ‘one-sided love’ in Japanese.
-This literal interpretation is completely in line with the actual meaning, I think.
+Native speakers use this noun to refer to the feeling of love which is one sided and not returned.
+So, the usage is similar to that of the English phrase, unrequited love, I think.
+This kanji expression contains two kanji characters, 片 and 想, which literally mean ‘one-sided love’ in Japanese.
+This literal interpretation is completely in line with the actual meaning.
 Unrequited love is usually one sided.

 Hope my explanations are understandable and helpful for Japanese learners.